Fast and principled simulations of the SIR model on temporal networks: Discussion and Conclusion

 The event-based algorithm that we proposed can be extended to many other compartmental models.
 As long as individuals do not reenter the susceptible state, it should be quite straightforward to extend our code.
 This would cover e.g., the SEIR model~\cite{salathe2010high}.
 The only significant difference would be that one needs to put different types of events in the priority queue.
 For models like the SIS, where individuals can become susceptible again, it might be hard to write efficient event-driven code.
 For example, in this case, one can no longer discard potential infection events because they happen later than others.
 Probably other ideas for fast epidemic simulations could work better in this case~\cite{STONGE201930}.

 Another direction for future research would be to sacrifice some of the principles that we recommended to further increase the speed.
 One could, for example, use a fixed duration of the infectious stage~\cite{lee2012exploiting}.
 In such a case, the gaps between the contacts determine whether an edge could transfer the infection.
 This, we speculate, could open for other types of fast algorithms.
+In general, temporal networks opens many intriguing problems for algorithm design.
+We recommend Ref.~\cite{arash,himmel,petrovic2019counting} for further inspiration.